Towards Browser Controls to Protect Cookies from Malicious Extensions: Architectural Design

 \subsection{\texttt{Monitored} Attribute}

 The \texttt{Monitored} attribute instructs the browser to maintain a server-defined message and a \texttt{changelog} for the cookie.
 These values are only accessible to the Network Service.
-As such, \texttt{Monitored} only requires the Cookie Monster's \texttt{Set} behavior be updated to log changes to \texttt{Monitored} cookies.
-As discussed in Section \ref{sec:cookie_monster}, \texttt{Set} takes a new cookie, checks if a matching cookie already exists, and replaces it if found.
-Hence when setting a cookie, if a preexisting match is found and it is a \texttt{Monitored} cookie, we check whether the new cookie has a \texttt{Monitored} attribute.
-If it does not, the matching cookie's \texttt{Monitored} message and \texttt{changelog} are copied to the new cookie.
+As such, \texttt{Monitored} only requires updating the Cookie Monster's \texttt{Set} behavior to log changes made to \texttt{Monitored} cookies.
+As discussed in Section \ref{sec:cookie_monster}, \texttt{Set} takes a new cookie, checks if it already exists, and replaces the existing copy (if found).
+For \texttt{Monitored} cookies, if a preexisting cookie is found, we check whether the new cookie has a \texttt{Monitored} attribute.
+If the new cookie does not have the \texttt{Monitored} attribute, the original cookie's \texttt{Monitored} message and \texttt{changelog} are copied to the new cookie.
 Then the two cookies are compared and any differences are added to the newly copied \texttt{changelog}.
-If the new cookie has a \texttt{Monitored} attribute, the new attribute's message is kept and the \texttt{changelog} is cleared.
+Otherwise, if the new cookie has a \texttt{Monitored} attribute, it replaces the prior \texttt{Monitored} attribute and the \texttt{changelog} is reset.
 Similar to \texttt{BrowserOnly}, extensions (and JS) cannot create \texttt{Monitored} cookies.
-Thus, a cookie with a \texttt{Monitored} attribute must be set by the server and all existing changes must have been seen by the server.
-This behavior allows the server to update the \texttt{Monitored} attribute as needed and minimize the size of the \texttt{changelog} by removing previously received/validated entries.
-To avoid resource exhaustion attacks \cite{gierlings2023isolated}, a maximum number of \texttt{changelog} entries can be set.
-The cookie can simply be flagged as invalid upon reaching the limit.
+Thus only the server can set a cookie with a \texttt{Monitored} attribute.
+By keeping the new cookie's attribute the server can update the \texttt{Monitored} attribute as needed.
+Further, updating the \texttt{Monitored} attribute implies the server has seen the current \texttt{changelog}.
+Therefore, clearing the \texttt{changelog} removes previously validated entries, minimizing its size.
+To avoid resource exhaustion attacks \cite{gierlings2023isolated}, a maximum number of \texttt{changelog} entries can be set and a cookie can be flagged as invalid upon reaching this limit.